franfabrizio/evernote-jeeves/README.md

 Known Issues
 ============

-Software not generally ready for distribution (no Gemfile, no VERSION, etc... etc...)
+Software not generally ready for distribution.
+Packaged as gem evernote-jeeves on rubygems, but I don't have installation worked out yet.